 Copying data from MongoDB to PostgreSQL is usually accomplished using the mongoexport command and COPY command in PostgreSQL.
 Here are the broad steps:

-- Create a table in PostgreSQL to add the incoming data
+- Step 2: Create a Product Table in PostgreSQL to Add the Incoming Data

-- Load the exported CSV from MongoDB to PostgreSQL
+- Step 3: Load the Exported CSV from MongoDB to PostgreSQL

 Let us try to understand this process with the help of an example.